The Ultimate Guide to Headless CMS

 A headless CMS that supports block editors makes it possible to add or remove fields from within a so-called “set” in a given content type.
 This can for instance be an article that allows the editors to insert blocks for rich text, image, video embedding, contact point, table, or any other requirement one must have.

-The idea is to recreate the possibility of having rich content and page editor-esque controls, while at the same time making the content highly structured for reusable purposes—which corresponds well with the world of headless.
+The idea is to recreate the possibility of having rich content and page editor-like controls, while at the same time making the content highly structured for reusable purposes.
+Something which corresponds well with the world of headless.

 Chapter 6